esphome/esphome-docs/components/sensor/pulse_meter.rst

   This acts as a debounce filter to eliminate input noise, so choose a value a little less than your expected minimum pulse width.

 - **internal_filter_mode** (*Optional*, string): Determines how the internal filter is applied.
-  One of ``EDGE`` and ``PULSE``.
+  One of ``EDGE`` or ``PULSE``.
 Defaults to ``EDGE``.
-In ``EDGE`` mode, each rising edge is considered a pulse, and the time between these rising edges is measured, provided they are shorter than the ``internal_filter`` duration.
-In ``PULSE`` mode, the code treats the duration from the falling edge of one pulse to the rising edge of the next as a single pulse, and this duration is measured..
+  - In ``EDGE`` mode, only rising edges are detected and pulse width is calculated as the time between successive rising edges.
+  - In ``PULSE`` mode, both rising and falling edges are detected and pulse width is calculated as the time between a rising and a falling edge.

+  In either case, a pulse with width less than ``interval_timer`` is ignored.

   In other words, a high pulse must be at least ``internal_filter`` long to be counted.
 This is useful if you are detecting long pulses that may bounces before and/or after the main pulse.

-- **timeout** (*Optional*, :ref:`config-time`): If we don't see a pulse for this length of time, we assume ``0 pulses/s``.
+- **timeout** (*Optional*, :ref:`config-time`): If we don't see a pulse for this length of time, we assume *0 pulses/s*.
 Defaults to ``5 min``.
 - **total** (*Optional*, :ref:`config-id`): An additional sensor that outputs the total number of pulses counted.
 - All other options from :ref:`Sensor <config-sensor>`.

 Converting units
 ----------------

-The sensor defaults to units of ``pulses/min``.
-You can change this by using :ref:`sensor-filters`.
+The sensor defaults to units of *pulses/min*, You can change this by using :ref:`sensor-filters`.
-For example, if you’re using the pulse meter with a photodiode to count the light pulses on a power meter that has an impulse constant of ``10000 pulses / kWh``, you can use the following to output instantaneous usage in ``W``:
+For example, if you’re using the pulse meter with a photodiode to count the light pulses on a power meter that has an impulse constant of *10000 pulses / kWh*, you can use the following to output instantaneous usage in *W*:

 .. code-block:: yaml